Maia-DAO/ecosystem-docs/versioned_docs/version-Maia/what-is-maia.md

 Each $MAIA token is backed by a basket of blue-chip and revenue-generating assets in its treasury (e.g., sETH, stablecoins, and burnt Hermes).
 This backing guarantees a fair minimum value for each $MAIA token.

-### With $MAIA you will be able to:
+### Locking your $MAIA into vMAIA you will enable you to:

-1. **Lock your $MAIA into vMAIA**
 - Vote to control a share of Maia DAO's Voting Power
 - Earn bribes on your MAIA Voting Power
 - Earn a share of Maia's Treasury Revenue

-2. **Make the best out of the upcoming Maia Vaults**
-   - Deposit to earn a share of a given vault strategy revenue and earn a boost according to your vMAIA balance.

 ## Where can I find more information about the ecosystem products

 For info about Hermes, please check out our [**Hermes docs**](/protocols/Hermes/introduction) page.